CubicMelon/terumet/README.md

 ![Terumetal Frame Recipe](tutorial/frame_recipe.PNG)

 Additionally, you'll need a basic Terumetal Machine Frame like above.
-The bucket of water might seem out of place, but in the final machine it acts as the 'battery' for the heat it uses to function.
+The copper block might seem out of place, but in the final machine it acts as a rudimentary 'battery' for the heat it uses to function.
 All Terumetal machinery runs on heat, so every machine frame has some sort of heat-storing element in the center.

 Once you have both of these materials, you're ready to make the Alloy Smelter itself: